Get the App on

 Freyr

-Freyr was the god of fertility and one of the most respected gods for the Vanir clan.
+Freyr was the god of fertility and one of the most respected gods of the Vanir clan.
 Freyr was a symbol of prosperity and pleasant weather conditions.
 He was frequently portrayed with a large phallus.

 Heimdall